pytorch-ignite/pytorch-ignite.ai/src/tutorials/beginner/02-transformers-text-classification.md

 * Perform backward pass using loss to calculate gradients for the model parameters.
 * Optimize model parameters using gradients and optimizer.

-Finally, we choose to return the `loss` so we can utilize it for futher processing.
+Finally, we choose to return the `loss` so we can utilize it for further processing.

 You will also notice that we do not update the `lr_scheduler` and `progress_bar` in `train_step`.
 This is because Ignite automatically takes care of it as we will see later in this tutorial.